aws-samples/amazon-efs-developer-zone/application-integration/container/eks/kubeflow/README.md

  $ eksctl utils associate-iam-oidc-provider --cluster $CLUSTER_NAME --approve
 ```

 2. Now, we are going to make the setup for EFS, and we are going to use this script auto-efs-setup.py.
 The script automates all the Manual steps and is only for `Dynamic Provisioning` option.
-The script applies some default values for the file system name, performance mode etc. This script performs the following:
+The script applies some default values for the file system name, performance mode etc and performs the following:

     * Install the EFS CSI Driver
     * Create the IAM Policy for the CSI Driver
     * Create an EFS Filesystem
     * Creates a Storage Class  for the cluster

-   But before that, lets look at the exiting `Storage Class`
+   Before we run this script, lets look at the exiting `Storage Class`

 ```bash
 $ kubectl get sc